-Accessway - an area at least fifty (50) feet wide throughout that extends from the road or street to an interior lot.
+Accessway - an area that extends from the road or street to an interior lot.

 Agriculture - the cultivation of land, including planting and harvesting of crops, tillage, horticulture, forestry, raising and management of livestock and anything else included in the definition of agriculture under Section 1-1(q) of the Connecticut General Statutes; and the storing, processing and sale of agricultural and horticultural products and commodities as defined under Section 1-1(q) of the Connecticut General Statutes, as incidental to agricultural operations.